 Jonesboro

 Antique Funeral Museum - Margaret Mitchell Playhouse - Visitors can see a horse-drawn hearse, a pre-Civil War casket and antique Civil War embalming equipment.
 Visit the room where Mitchell played as a child.
 Amenities: parking, public restrooms and accessibility for mobility-impared.
 Open daily.
-Phone: 770-478-7211 - Address: 168 N McDonough St., Jonesboro, GA
+Phone: 770-478-7211 - Address: 168 N McDonough St., Jonesboro Georgia

 Kingston